 Sometimes traveling that long distances with a small kid can be problematic.
-Luckily Linnéa is very easy in this regard maybe because she is used to traveling a lot.
-We started our first longer trips with her when she was six month old and haven’t stopped since then.
-She was happy with the Emirates entertainment system and slept a lot on both long distance flights.
+Luckily Linnéa is very easy in this regard because she is used to traveling a lot.
+We started our first longer trips with her when she was six months old and haven’t stopped since then.
+She was happy with the Emirates entertainment system and slept a lot on both long-distance flights.

-On the Hobart airport was no possibility for currency exchange.
+On the Hobart, the airport was no possibility for currency exchange.
 Even the two ATM machines didn’t accept my European EC/Maestro cards.
 Luckily you can pay nearly everything with credit cards in Australia.
-We picked up our rental car, a Mitsubishi Pajero (from AVIS, booked in Germany) and stored our five big bags with all the camping equipment and personal belongings in the trunk.
-Our plan was to spend all nights in our tent on campgrounds besides the first and last night.
+We picked up our rental car, a Mitsubishi Pajero (from AVIS, booked in Germany), and stored our five big bags with all the camping equipment and personal belongings in the trunk.
+Our plan was to spend all nights in our tent on campgrounds beside the first and last night.
 I assumed that we would probably be very tired when we arrive in Hobart and would appreciate not having to put up a tent on the first evening.
 Therefore I reserved a room via Booking.com at the Fountainside Hotel.
-It is located very close to the interesting places of Hobart.
+It is located very close to the interesting places in Hobart.
 It is clean but with the atmosphere of an American motel.
-In my opinion only the location can justify the high price.
+In my opinion, only the location can justify the high price.
 Next time I will probably camp on the first night.
-After checking-in at the hotel and a small stroll along the harbor we went very early to bed, suffering from the 10 hours time difference.
+After checking-in at the hotel and a small stroll along the harbor, we went very early to bed, suffering from the 10 hours time difference.
 My first impression of Hobart was not that great.
-On a sunday evening shortly before christmas the city was nearly dead, no people, no activities, everything closed.
+On a Sunday evening shortly before Christmas, the city was nearly dead, no people, no activities, everything closed.
 But this first impression changed completely when we returned to Hobart at the end of our trip.

-Next day we got up quite early and went to the nearby Collins Hotel for some tasty Eggs Benedict for breakfast (the breakfast buffet in our hotel was not included in the room price and didn’t look too promising).
-Afterwards we managed to change some € in Australian $.
-A time consuming process since the first bank could only change max.
+The next day we got up quite early and went to the nearby Collins Hotel for some tasty Eggs Benedict for breakfast (the breakfast buffet in our hotel was not included in the room price and didn’t look too promising).
+Afterward, we managed to change some € in Australian $.
+A time-consuming process since the first bank could only change max.
 800€ and you have to fill out a really long questionnaire before getting any money.
 But two hours later we finally managed to start to our first destination, the Mt Field NP, located about 80 km northwest of Hobart.

 We took our camping dishes but decided to leave the stove and pots at home in Germany to reduce the travel weight.
-And of course we had no fridge.
+And of course, we had no fridge.
 Before leaving Hobart we stopped at a supermarket and got some food for the next couple of days.
-Mainly stuff which can be eaten cold and need not to be stored in a fridge.
+Mainly stuff that can be eaten cold and need not be stored in a fridge.

-After a short drive we arrived at the visitor centre of the Mt Field NP.
-As in the past I had no problems changing from right-hand driving to left-hand driving and quickly felt comfortable with the Mitsubishi Pajero.
+After a short drive, we arrived at the visitor center of the Mt Field NP.
+As in the past, I had no problems changing from right-hand driving to left-hand driving and quickly felt comfortable with the Mitsubishi Pajero.
 We had lunch at the Waterfall Café and then set up our well-proven Hilleberg Keron 4 GT tent at the Mt Field campground.

 The campground is located directly at the Tyenna River where you can see with some luck platypus.
 After watching the river for some time we finally saw one swimming just below the surface but didn’t manage to get a picture.

-Afterwards we went for a short hike to the Russell Falls and Horseshoe Falls.
-A beautiful trail through temperate rainforest with lots of photo opportunities at the Horseshoe Falls.
-On this trail we also had our first encounter with an echidna, which looks like a combination of a platypus and a porcupine.
-The echidna is one of the few egg laying mammals.
+Afterward, we went for a short hike to the Russell Falls and Horseshoe Falls.
+A beautiful trail through the temperate rainforest with lots of photo opportunities at the Horseshoe Falls.
+On this trail, we also had our first encounter with an echidna, which looks like a combination of a platypus and a porcupine.
+The echidna is one of the few egg-laying mammals.

-After a breakfast in front of our tent we did the Tall Trees Walk.
+After breakfast in front of our tent, we did the Tall Trees Walk.
 This short trail leads to some big swamp gum trees.
 But it is really difficult to get some good images of these trees.
-Next we hiked to the Lady Barron Falls through some beautiful rainforest.
+Next, we hiked to the Lady Barron Falls through some beautiful rainforest.